Daniel-Hug/canjs/guides/getting-started-tutorial/data-models-and-fixtures.md

 provides a handy utility, `can.fixture`, that we can use to easily mimic the functionality of connecting to a server. `can.fixture` intercepts an AJAX request and simulates a server response with a file or a function.
-You can use `can.fixture` to develop JavaScript independently of backend services.
+You can use `can.fixture` to develop JavaScript independent of backend services.

 `can.fixture` is not included with the base CanJS package.
 It’s a good practice